beeware/briefcase/docs/reference/commands/convert.rst

 Convert an existing project with a ``pyproject.toml`` configuration into a project that can be deployed with Briefcase.
-Runs a wizard to ask questions about your existing application (reading from the ``pyproject.toml``-file where applicable), adds the necessary files to the project, and updates the ``pyproject.toml``-file to include the ``briefcase`` section.
+Runs a wizard to ask questions about your existing application (reading from the ``pyproject.toml`` file where applicable), adds the necessary files to the project, and updates the ``pyproject.toml`` file to include the ``briefcase`` section.

 Usage